KUNLUN & TARIM EXPEDITION, WEST CHINA: DETAILED ITINERARY

 Golmud is a small city at the southern edge of the vast, arid Qaidam (or Zaidam) Depression in northern Qinghai province.
 The Qaidam is considered part of the Tibetan Plateau but is its lowest region.

-Kunlun Range & Tarim Basin Expedition: Day 10 Not long after leaving Mangya, we reach the dramatic Altun mountains.
+Eventually, we reach the dramatic Altun mountains.
 Here, ‘Margelanic’ Whitethroat (sometimes treated as a full species but usually considered a subspecies of Desert Whitethroat) is common, as is Great Rosefinch.
-Mongolian Finch is also to be found in these arid mountains.
+Chukar and Mongolian Finch are also to be found in these arid mountains.

 Ruoqiang is a small town in an autonomous Mongol district, inhabited by people of Mongol descent and Han Chinese.
-We should arrive in time for some initial exploration.

 Mammals are not conspicuous but we may encounter Goitred Gazelle.